Apr 05, 2018

 - There are penalties, including heavy fines and imprisonment, for the possession of illegal substances.

 - There are strict laws regarding the import or possession of weapons or objects that resemble weapons including toys and fashion accessories.
-According to Smart Traveller, Australians have been prosecuted for possession of items such as knuckledusters, stunning devices and slingshots bought at Hong Kong markets.

 - Smoking is prohibited in all indoor public places, on public transport, and at public outdoors spaces such as the beach, swimming pools and the Hong Kong Wetland Park.
 Anyone caught smoking in a no-smoking area will be penalised to the tune of HK$1500.